Terry Allen (Real

 1967 and March of 1969.
 He's retired from the Lexington County

-(South Carolina) Sheriff's Office, and has a successful second career as a
+(South Carolina) Sheriff's Office, has a successful second career as a

 Buzz Bowman - Part of